-If you are lucky you can book a same-day onwards flight to ‘Eua, but keep in mind that poor weather or maintenance requirements can affect both the ferry and airline schedule.
+If you take an early AirNZ flight on Mondays, Wednesdays or Fridays you can book a same-day onwards flight to ‘Eua, but keep in mind that poor weather or maintenance requirements can affect both the ferry and airline schedule.

 Visitors from New Zealand, Australia, Canada, UK, US and most of Europe are NOT required to apply for a visa to enter Tonga.
 A 31 day vistor’s visa will be issued upon arrival, free of charge and this can be extended for up to six months.